immobiliare/braze-php-sdk/README.md

 ### HTTP client adapter

-If, in your project, you already have a http client which does not implement one of the two supported interfaces (Symfony and PSR18), and you don't want to install another one, just define an adapter that implements the ```Immobiliare\BrazeSDK\ClientAdapter\ClientAdapterInterface``` interface, and use it when instantiate the SDK.
+If, in your project, you already have a http client which does not implement one of the two supported interfaces (Symfony and PSR18), and you don't want to install another one, just define an adapter that implements the ```ImmobiliareLabs\BrazeSDK\ClientAdapter\ClientAdapterInterface``` interface, and use it when instantiate the SDK.

 ### Parallel requests